tidyverse/tidyverse.org/content/blog/workflowsets-0-0-1/index.md

 <img src="figure/plot-bayes-1.svg" title="plot of chunk plot-bayes" alt="plot of chunk plot-bayes" width="100%" />

-The tidyposterior package enables the user to look at _practical significance_ that incorporates an effect size that is important to the user.
-We usually set this value prior to the analysis.
-It reflects the size of a RMSE change between models that is a realistic difference (this is obviously subjective).
+The tidyposterior package uses the concept of _practical significance_, incorporating an effect size that is important to the user.
+We usually set this value prior to the analysis (based on domain knowledge or subjective concerns), and it reflects the size of an RMSE change between models that is a realistic important difference.
 We can compute the probability that each model is _practically significant_ when compared to the numerically best model.
-Recall that the outcome is in units of percent water.
-We'll use a 0.5% difference as an effect size:
+Recalling that the outcome is in units of percent water, let's use a 0.5% difference as an effect size:

 ```r